sunmoumou1/torch_dct_expand_to_rectangle/README.md

 \end{bmatrix}
 $$

-Applying DCT function to a $4 \times 4$ identity matrix results in a DCT matrix $D$.
+Applying DCT function to a $4 \times 4$ identity matrix results in a DCT matrix $D$ like above.
 We construct this matrix row by row according to the DCT definition.

 For a 1D signal $x$ of length $N$, the $k$-th DCT coefficient is defined as: